 To cancel from your Roku device, press the Roku remote’s home button to go to the main screen.
 Then navigate to the service’s channel and open the Options menu by pressing the remote control’s * button.
 The Manage Subscription option will let you cancel.

-If you sign up for a streaming service through the Prime Video Channels system, then you can cancel the service from the Amazon subscription page.
+If you sign up for a streaming service through the Prime Video Channels system, then you can cancel from the Amazon subscription page.
 Select the Actions option and turn off auto-renewal.

 If you’re a Fire TV user, however, you will need to go into their device’s App Store and navigate to the Manage Subscriptions option.
 Once there, select the service and the Actions option will let you deactivate auto-renewal.

-If you used an Apple device to activate a streaming service, then you can use one of these three options to cancel the service.
+If you used an Apple device to activate a streaming service, then you can use one of these three options to cancel your Apple-managed streaming services.
 Mac or PC owners will use iTunes and the Settings-Subscriptions-Manage menu path.
 Select the service from the list, and turn off auto-renewal.

 On the Apple TV, you will open the Settings app and click through Accounts-Subscriptions-Manage Subscriptions.
 Choose the service from there and click on Cancel Subscription.